maciej-ka/learning-notes/react.md

 unless you are in legacy pages router

 Turbopack:
+it's a very fast
+but has compability problems
+atm it doesn't work with deployed pages (even on vercel)
 no, because it's incopatible with vercel deployment
 otherwise its quite cool for local development